 Wednesday, November 11, 2009

-This is part 2 of a guest post by my sister Brogan, who has contributed reviews to this blog in the past as well as last week’s Teaser Tuesday post.
-Read part 1 first!
+This is a guest post by my sister Brogan, who has contributed reviews to this blog in the past as well as last week’s Teaser Tuesday post.

 What happens, then, when you project a book onto the path ahead of yourself and it really isn’t what you expected?